boris-kz/CogAlg/CONTRIBUTING.md

 Todor Arnaudov, $1600, frequent contributor, March-June

-Khanh Nguyen, $9250, a lead programmer of this project, January-August
+Khanh Nguyen, $10000, a lead programmer of this project, January-September